codalab/codalab-worksheets/docs/Externalization.md

 1. Create a container named "bundles" from the Azure Portal.
 1. Set the `CODALAB_AZURE_BLOB_CONNECTION_STRING` environment variable to the Blob Storage connection string before starting the server.

-You can also force usage of Azure Blob Storage for all uploads (so users don't have to opt in) by setting the environment variable `CODALAB_ALWAYS_USE_AZURE_BLOB_BETA=1` before starting the server.
+You can also force usage of Azure Blob Storage for all uploads by setting the environment variable `CODALAB_ALWAYS_USE_AZURE_BLOB_BETA=1` on the client.

 ### Local development